Last Updated on February 12, 2024 by Louise Carter

-Confusional arousals are like a bridge between sleep and wakefulness.
-Examples are therefore strange and absurd and based on dreams.
+Confusional arousal is like a bridge between sleep and wakefulness.
+Examples are odd and based on dreams.
 You may wake up thinking that:

 Nocturnal Sleep-Related Eating Disorder (NS-RED)

-According to a review in Neurotherapeutics, NS-RED has two causes.
-First, since it’s an offshoot of sleepwalking and confusional arousals, it has the same causes as those two conditions.
-It’s essentially caused by competing brain functions, some ‘awake’, some ‘asleep’.
+It’s essentially caused by competing brain functions, some awake and some asleep.
 However, there are also hormonal and biological causes at play.

-However, amnestic NS-RED involves eating without even being aware.
-The person cannot remember what happened during the night, in the morning.
-If you’re eating during the night, then, this is likely to be the problem.
+However, amnestic NS-RED involves eating without being aware.
+The person can’t remember what happened during the night.
+If you’re eating during the night, this is likely the problem.

-Sexsomnia is a genuine condition, as defined by the International Classification of Sleep Disorders, Third Edition.
-According to a review in Neurotherapeutics, sexsomnia is a variant of sleepwalking and confusional arousals.
-However, the behavior exhibited by people with sexsomnia largely or solely sexual in nature.
-This could include attempting to have sex with a partner in bed, or masturbation.
+However, the behavior exhibited by people with sexsomnia is primarily or solely sexual.
+This could include attempting sex with a partner in bed or masturbation.

 Sexsomnia is a variant of confusional arousals and sleepwalking.
-It occurs during periods of slow wave sleep, rather than REM sleep.
-You would, therefore, have forgotten an episode of sexsomnia by morning.
-It is caused by the same mechanisms as sleepwalking and confusional arousals.
+It occurs during periods of slow-wave sleep rather than REM sleep.

 NREM Sleep Disorder Treatments

-Conditions like confusional arousals don’t cause you to wake up by themselves.
-Something causes you to wake up, after which, confusional arousal occurs.
-The same applies to sexsomnia and NS-RED.
-By addressing the cause of arousals, you, therefore, prevent the condition from affecting you.
-There are many natural and non-natural ways to do this.
+Conditions like confusional arousal don’t cause you to wake up by yourself.
+Something causes you to wake up, after which confusional arousal occurs, and the same applies to sexsomnia and NS-RED.

 Which Parasomnia Do I Have?

-- When the problem starts, are you clearly dreaming?
-Ask them whether your eyes are moving (characteristic of REM sleep).
+- When the problem starts, are you dreaming?
+Ask them whether your eyes are moving, which is a characteristic of REM sleep.

 - Do you talk, or do you talk and move?
-If you don’t or can’t move, normal muscle atonia during REM sleep may be occurring.
+Normal muscle atonia may occur during REM sleep if you don’t or can’t move.

-Polysomnography is the medical study of sleep.
-It’s a test with multiple parameters (things that you measure) to identify problems with sleep.
-A PSG test takes place at a hospital or a clinic.
-It takes place overnight.
-During the test, you lie down in a bed, as usual, and fall asleep.
-However, your breathing, heart rate, muscle activation, eye movements and brain activity will all be monitored.
+During the test, you lie down in a bed and fall asleep.
+However, your breathing rate, heart rate, muscle activation, eye movements, and brain activity level will be monitored.